dostuffdk/dockerstuff/README.md

 Requirements:

-- NPM installed on your development machine.
+- NPM and webpack installed on your development machine.

 Usage:

 - Clone the project
+- Run `npm install`
-- Run NPM install
+- Run `webpack`
 - Build your stuff within the `website` folder.
 PHP7 is available.

 ## MySQL